2020 US and PA Candidates

 Kristine is a forward thinker from Malvern who is in tune with the needs of her neighbors.
-As a devoted single mother of seven, three still attending public schools, she focuses on the principle to put children first and work constantly to ensure their safety.
+As a devoted single mother of seven, three still attending public schools, she focuses on the principle of putting children first and working constantly to ensure their safety.
 She used her degrees from the University of Pennsylvania and Rutgers Law School to run a small legal and social services organization in New Mexico, before returning to Pennsylvania and joining Philadelphia Lawyers for the Arts as an advocate for youth in foster care.
-She eventually joined the Chester County Department of Children, Youth, and Family services to investigate child abuse.
+She eventually joined the Chester County Department of Children, Youth and Family services to investigate child abuse.
 Kristine understands quality schools are critical in laying the groundwork for a successful future.
 This fuels her fight to improve state programs and funding to offer quality education, healthcare, and career opportunities for all, including two-income families and single mothers, whose life challenges she shares.
 She is dedicated to creating solutions to the problems faced by all Chester County families.
 Kristine was first elected to this seat in November 2018.
 She serves on the PA House Committees on Children & Youth, Finance, and Human Services, and is a member of the Climate, PA SAFE (gun violence) and Women’s Health Caucuses.
 She has be named an Environmental Champion by Conservation Voters of Pennsylvania.

 The elected statewide officers carry out essential leadership roles of the administration in Harrisburg.
 Attorney General Shapiro and Treasurer Torsella, below, are running for reelection, while Auditor General Eugene DePasquale is not.
 On 2/1/20, the State Dem Committee endorsed the 2 incumbents and made no endorsement for Auditor General.

 Web site: Campaign